Raising Rainbows

 Parent Support Group

-This weekly group for the parents & caregivers of trans adolescents seeks to create a safe space where members can process their experience together while building a network of support.
-Guided by two experienced facilitators, this group seeks to provide a caring container in which parents can connect, share wisdom and resources, and build community together.
+This weekly group for the parents & caregivers of trans youth is a space where members can process their experience together while building a network of support.
+We are currently offering two cohorts, one online & one that meets in person in SE Portland.

 Group Description

-This is a safe and supportive space for parents to show up in all their humanness, vulnerability, and imperfection.
-As facilitators, we are here to be your support and meet you where you're at with care, acceptance, understanding, and non-judgment.
-We are also here to facilitate group discussions that promote connection and help parents feel less isolated.
+This is a safe and supportive space for parents to show up in all their vulnerability and imperfection.
+Your facilitator is here to be your support and meet you where you're at with care, acceptance, understanding, and non-judgment.
+Our group discussions are designed to promote connection and help parents feel less isolated.

 Common topics that may be discussed: